Adrymne/kancolle-tracker/README.md

 #### Sparkle Cost

 Sparkling is assumed to be performed at 1-1, with no escorts (or throwaway shisp that are not refuelled).
+It is assumed that you will S rank the first node and A rank the second.
 The relevant morale modifiers are:

 * MVP: +10
 * Flagship: +3